tipam/pi3d/ReadMe.rst

 and opens up the world of *shaders* that allow effects such as normal and reflection maps, blurring and many others.
 It has various demos of built-in shapes, landscapes, model loading, walk-about camera and much more!
-See the demos included with this code and experiment with them ..
+See the demos on github.com/pi3d/pi3d_demos and experiment with them ..

 If you are reading this document as the ReadMe in the repository then you can find the full version of the documentation here